cryptowyrm/datfileeditor/README.md

 Or in the command line stop the `npx shadow-cljs watch` process by CTRL+C and then `npx shadow-cljs release app`.

 When done you can open `http://localhost:8020` and see the `release` build in action.
-At this point you would usually copy the `public` directory to the "production" web server.
+At this point you can copy the `public` directory to a new site created in the Beaker Browser to publish it.

-Note that in the default config we overwrote the `public/js/main.js` created by the `watch`.
-You can also configure a different path to use for release builds but writing the output to the same file means we do not have to change the `index.html` and test everything as is.